Public EV Charging vs. Home Charging: Why the Big Price Gap?

 4. Service Fees and Business Models

-- Home charging is typically a fixed cost based on your local electricity provider’s rates, making it predictable and budget-friendly.
+- Since home charging is usually a fixed cost depending on the rate charged by your local electricity provider, it is predictable, and it is also budget friendly.

 Why is Public EV Charging More Expensive?